Serving all areas of Oregon and Washington

 There is a way to perform a flameless cremation.
 Water cremations’ technical name is "alkaline hydrolysis."
 Others refer to it as "bio-cremation."
 This is a gentle alternative to traditional cremation or burial.
 It doesn’t require the burning of the body which causes air pollution.
-Burning of the body as seen in traditional cremation releases toxic mercury into our air.
-The end result is exactly similar to traditional cremation, with cleaner ashes
+The end result is exactly similar to traditional cremation, with cleaner ashes.

 Our Aqua Cremation process is an eco-friendly alternative to flame cremation and burial.
 It uses water instead of fire to return a body back to Mother Nature.

 NATURAL ORGANIC REDUCTION

 This is an accelerated decomposition process that turns bodies into soil within weeks.
 Read more here.

 Gathering with friends and family gives everyone the opportunity to share memories, express emotions, and find comforting support.
 Whether you choose burial or cremation; whether you select a formal funeral or a more relaxed memorial service, the need for acknowledgment of the loss with family and friends is ever present.
 We can help you create a unique and meaningful ceremony to express the genuine individuality of your loved one.